What-Causes-Hormonal-Imbalance-in-Women

 Which Hormone Is Out Of Balance?

 There are many different types of hormones in the body, which all have different functions, but they are all influenced by each other.
 This article is about the sex hormones estrogen, progesterone and testosterone, signs to look for and what causes hormone imbalance in women.
-When you are addressing the sex hormones you must remember that there are other hormones in your body, and they all influence each other.

 You have hormones made by the adrenals that control the stress response, inflammation, blood sugar, and blood pressure …. when these hormones are out of balance they can have a negative influence on many other hormones.

-You have the thyroid hormones that control your metabolism and influence every aspect of your body from energy production, mood and weight management.
 There are hormones like insulin, ghrelin, and leptin that control blood sugar, hunger, and metabolism but today we are going to talk about the sex hormones.

 Hormone Fluctuations